-The Australian Museum, the nation’s first museum founded more than 190 years ago, is committed to its leading work in scientific research, STEM education and creating world-class exhibitions for Australian and international visitors alike.
+The Australian Museum, the nation’s first museum founded more than 190 years ago, is committed to its work in scientific research, STEM education and world-class exhibitions for Australian and international visitors alike.
 As the custodian of over 20,000 cultural objects held in the Aboriginal and Torres Strait Islander Collection and many thousands from across the Pacific, the AM is also an important site of cultural exchange and learning.

 The AM's exciting redevelopment plans aim to expand public floor space to improve the experience for museum visitors and attract major international touring exhibitions.